 Carefully crafted, beautifully detailed, must-have items: Pretty much describes everything at the showrooms in the Dallas Design District, right?

-But it’s also an accurate way of talking about the food and drink at Meddlesome Moth, one of the longest-running restaurants in the area.
+But it’s also an accurate depiction of the food and drink at Meddlesome Moth, one of the longest-running restaurants in the area.

-As usual, we started off with a Tito’s Bloody Mary, which to our delight comes with a beer chaser (and Meddlesome Moth has many brews from which to choose.)
-While our group was sipping on our cocktails, the chef popped by the table and said that we should try the “maple glazed doughnut” to share.
+As usual, we started off with a Tito’s Bloody Mary, which to our drunken delight comes with a beer chaser (and Meddlesome Moth has many brews from which to choose.)

 Of the many dishes we tried, not a single one fell into our running dud list.